I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthddi/ns-bthddi-_l2cap_extended_flow_spec.md

 ## Members

-`AccessLatency`
+`Identifier`

 Reserved.
 Do not use.

-`FlushTimeout`

-Reserved.
-Do not use.

-`Identifier`
+`ServiceType`

 Reserved.
 Do not use.